openswoole/ext-openswoole/README.md

 #### Enable extension in PHP

-After compiling and installing to the system successfully, you have to add a new line `extension=swoole.so` to `php.ini` to enable Swoole extension.
+After compiling and installing to the system successfully, you have to add a new line `extension=openswoole.so` to `php.ini` to enable Swoole extension.

 #### Extra compiler configurations